dragonfly-science/dragonfly-website/content/news/2011-10-04-making-connections-japan.md

 there were high winds and pouring rain.
 When we came out of the restaurant, a tree outside had been blown  over, the police were everywhere and peoples' umbrellas were getting ripped to shreds.
-It just seemed like a good Wellington northerly to me.
+It just seemed like a good Wellington northerly to me," he says.

 “It was also good to meet Dr Kazuhiko Yamamoto from Internet Innovation Japan.